xealits/xealits.github.io/_posts/2025/2025-10-24-cmake-lib-example.md

 It would mean to add `include(CTest)` in `CMakeLists.txt` config, which sets `BUILD_TESTING=ON` by default.

-So, I will follow up with a post on a basic CTest-CDash setup.
+I will follow up with a post on a basic CTest-CDash setup.
 I will also try to put together something on logging, how to make it really optional, with `spdlog` or just `iostream` printouts.
 You may want to have an option to go back to `iostream` in restricted environments, like re-building something on Zynq systems that have only serial connection, etc.
-There should also be a post about the installation and `RPATH` with `$ORIGIN` parameter.
+There should also be a post about the installation in CMake, including `RPATH` with `$ORIGIN` parameter.
 And there are more interesting topics:
 CMake presets & VSCode setup with a dev container, compilation on Windows, and cross-compilation to ARM.

 For now this example demonstrates a basic project:
 * It is a CMake project with an executable application and a library sub-project.
-The library can be a sub-directory in the source tree, like a git submodule, or it could be downloaded at build time, according to the build configuration.
+The library is a sub-directory in the source tree, like a git submodule.
+But it could also be downloaded at build time, according to the build configuration.
-* It links the library as `PRIVATE`.
+* The app links the library as `PRIVATE`.
 * The library exposes its headers as `INTERFACE` with the `target_include_directories()` command.
 * It also uses Catch2 for tests.
-Unless Catch2 is already available in the project, the library gets it with FetchContent and optional `FIND_PACKAGE_ARGS`,
+The library either grabs Catch2 from the parent project or gets it with FetchContent and optional `FIND_PACKAGE_ARGS`.
-* The CMake configs include the common good practice for setting `CMAKE_CXX_STANDARD` and `CMAKE_EXPORT_COMPILE_COMMANDS` etc.
+* The CMake configs include a couple of common good practice for setting `CMAKE_CXX_STANDARD` and `CMAKE_EXPORT_COMPILE_COMMANDS` etc.

-Also, for a bunch of good practical tips on daily CMake, check out:
+For a bunch of more good practical tips on daily CMake, check out:
 [Harald Achitz: Some tips for the everyday CMake user, SwedenCpp](https://www.youtube.com/watch?v=3VJPfwn1f2o)